BrandonHaynes/filesystem_experiments/README.md

 ![Writing Tiles of Different Bitrates: All Systems](images/writing_Full.png)

-Again SciDB totally dominates the write times, especially for larger bitrates.
+Again, SciDB totally dominates the write times, especially for larger bitrates.
 We again eliminated those results to view the other systems:

 ![Writing Tiles of Different Bitrates: Faster Systems](images/writing_Truncated.png)